doctorfree/MusicPlayerPlus/README.md

 ./scripts/build-mpcplus.sh
 ```

-On Debian and RPM based systems the MusicPlayerPlus installation package can be
+On Debian (e.g. Ubuntu), PKGBUILD (e.g. Arch) and RPM (e.g. Fedora) based
+systems the MusicPlayerPlus installation package can be created with the
+`mkpkg` scripts.
+The `mkpkg` script determines which platform it is on
+and executes the appropriate build and packaging script in the `scripts/`
-created with the `mkdeb` and `mkrpm` scripts.
-These scripts invoke the build
+directory.
+These scripts invoke the build scripts for each of the projects
-scripts for each of the projects included with MusicPlayerPlus, populate a
+included with MusicPlayerPlus, populate a distribution tree, and call the
-distribution tree, and call the respective packaging utilities.
-Packages are
+respective packaging utilities.
+Packages are saved in the
-saved in the `./releases/<version>/` folder.
+`./releases/<version>/` folder.
 Once a package has been created
 it can be installed with the `Install` script.

 It's not necessary to have C/C++ expertise to contribute to MusicPlayerPlus